JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_implementation.md

 [`PsiSourcedWebSymbol`](%gh-ic%/platform/webSymbols/src/com/intellij/webSymbols/PsiSourcedWebSymbol.kt)
 if its declaration is a regular `PsiElement`, e.g. a variable or a declared type.
 Once a symbol implements this interface it can be searched and refactored together with the PSI element declaration.
-If your symbol is part of a string, or spans multiple PSI elements, or does not relate 1-1 with a PSI element, instead of implementing this interface you should contribute dedicated declaration and reference providers.
+If your symbol is part of a `PsiElement` (e.g. part of a string literal), or spans multiple PSI elements, or does not relate 1-1 with a PSI element, instead of implementing this interface you should contribute dedicated declaration provider.

 ### Properties
 {#psisourcedwebsymbol-properties}